Sireesha-Budideti/Sireesha-Budideti/README.md

 ## 👩‍💻 About Me

-I’m a **Computer Science graduate (2025)** from **Sri Venkateshwara College of Engineering and Technology**, Chittoor (CGPA: 8.58), passionate about **creating impactful web applications** using the **MERN stack**.
+I’m a **2025 Computer Science graduate** from Sri Venkateshwara College of Engineering and Technology, Chittoor.
-My strength lies in designing **clean, user-friendly interfaces**, building **scalable backends**, and applying **performance testing** to ensure smooth user experiences.

-I have professional experience with **Apache JMeter** for performance analysis, identifying bottlenecks, maintaining SLA compliance, and delivering data-backed reports.
-Currently, I’m **enhancing my DSA skills** and **mastering MERN** by working on real-world projects.

-💡 **What I bring to the table:**
-- Intuitive UI/UX design skills
-- Scalable backend and REST API development
-- Performance optimization with **Apache JMeter**
-- Strong problem-solving mindset through DSA practice
-- Team collaboration with **Git & GitHub**

-> *"I aim to create applications that feel as good to use as they are to build."*
+Specializing in the **MERN stack**, I create web applications that are sleek, scalable, and centered around the user experience.

+With hands-on expertise in **Apache JMeter**, I conduct targeted performance analysis to ensure applications meet demanding SLA requirements and maintain top-tier responsiveness.
+I’m continually improving my **Data Structures & Algorithms (DSA)** knowledge and deepening my MERN expertise through real-world, hands-on projects.

+> *"I build applications that not only run smoothly but leave users smiling long after they close the tab."*

 ---